MQ-Modernization-demo/mq01-src/README.md

 The files are simple to understand:
 * a `LICENSE` file
-* a `README.md` containing this tutorial, and its associated documentation and diagrams in the `xdocs` folder
+* a `README.md` containing this tutorial, with its associated documentation and diagrams in the `xdocs` folder

-There is also a set of folders that hold the queue manager configuration, `bin`, `config` and `user`, and a fold containing the continuous integration build pipeline `xbuild`.
+Let's now look at the structure of the three most important folders.
 Issue the following command:

 ```bash
 tree bin config user
 ```

-which will show the structure of the three most important folders:
+which will show their hierarchical structure:

 ```bash
 bin